jdevop33/fezz/MIGRATION.md

 # Migrating from Supabase to Firebase

-This document provides instructions for migrating data from Supabase to Firebase Firestore.
+This document provides instructions for migrating data from Supabase to Firebase Firestore and resolving common issues.

 ## Prerequisites